 Your lender can take legal action against you.

-Your lender can place a lien on any property you own, meaning they will have the right to keep possession of your property until your debt is discharged.
+Additionally, your lender can place a lien on any property you own, meaning they will have the right to keep possession of your property until your debt is discharged.

 Your tax return, Social Security, and another Federal payment could be garnished.